azraeljd/comments-in-every-computer-language/CONTRIBUTING.md

 Python 3 have different syntaxes.
 When adding a new version of a language, you must create the file according to the language version, for example: `python_2.py` for comments in Python 2, and `python_3.py` for comments in Python 3.
+### Libraries and Frameworks
+A lot of programming languages have libraries or frameworks, for example JavaScript libraries which are displayed as a different language in [GitHub Linguist](../../../../github/linguist).
+Libraries and frameworks should not have their own comments, unless their comment syntax is different from the original programming language.